 What Femida can do to help

-We identify the actual causes of the suspicious behavior.
+We identify the actual causes of the suspicious behaviour.
 Detectives act secretly, imperceptibly, following a clear protocol:

 - monitoring the subject’s residence, and their weekday and weekend routines,